San Ramon Village — tract homes in Dublin (1960)

 From a 1960 San Francisco Chronicle ad—4,000 acres of peaceful countryside that could be your new home.

-The homes were the work of Raymond Dean Conwell, AIA (1925–1965), a mid-century architect who collaborated closely with Volk-McLain on several Tri-Valley developments.
-Conwell’s designs blended efficiency with flair—single-story homes that were accessible, stylish, and ready for the Baby Boom era.
+The homes of San Ramon Village were designed by architect Raymond Dean Conwell, AIA (1925–1965), who collaborated closely with Volk-McLain on several important Tri-Valley developments.

 • Thermostatically controlled heating